-2. Flickr Gaze Dataset
+2. Flickr gaze dataset

-We use data from our previous study (Borji et al., 2014a).
-Stimuli consisted of a set of 200 color photographs collected mostly from the Flickr web site1.
-Photographs span a variety of topics and locations such as indoor, outdoor, social interactions, object manipulations, instrument playing, athletics, reading, and dancing.
-We chose images in which at least one of the faces was large enough, visible, and was gazing at something visible in the scene (another person or an object).
+We use data from our previous study (Borji, Parks, & Itti, 2014).
+Stimuli consisted of a set of 200 color photographs collected mostly from the Flickr web site.1 Photographs span a variety of topics and locations such as indoor, outdoor, social interactions, object manipulations, instrument playing, athletics, reading, and dancing.
+We chose images in which at least one of the faces was large enough. visible, and was gazing at something visible in the scene (another person or an object).
 Images were shown to observers in two sessions with 100 images each.
-Observers had 5 minutes break in between two sessions.
+Observers each had a 5 min break in between two sessions.
 The eye tracker was re-calibrated before the second session.
 We manually annotated heads, faces, eyes, and head pose directions for all 200 images.
+Although computer displays are not the same as real world 3D environments, some studies have established similarities between free-viewing setups and real world viewing in addition to showing that saliency is predictive in both conditions Betsch et al. (2004), Marius't Hart et al. (2009).

-A total of 30 students from the University of Southern California (4 male, 26 female) were shown images for 10 seconds each with a 5 second gray screen in between two consecutive images.
-Stimuli were presented at 60Hz refresh and at a resolution of 1920×1080 pixels subtending $45.5^{\circ} \times 31^{\circ}$ of visual angle.
-Figure 1 shows sample images along with annotated objects and head pose directions.
-Please refer to Borji et al. (2014a) for more details on this dataset.
-This dataset was randomly divided into 10 folds (n=20 images) for cross validation, where each fold was considered the test set, and the remaining 9 groups were treated as the training set.
-While this dataset has faces in every image, they are situated in real, complex scenes, where less than 1 in 5 fixations go to the head regions.
+30 students from the University of Southern California (4 male, 26 female) were shown images for 10 s each with a 5 s gray screen in between images.
+Stimuli were presented at 60 Hz refresh and at a resolution of 1920×1080 pixels subtending $45.5^{\circ} \times 31^{\circ}$ of visual angle.
+The experimental methods were approved by the University of Southern California's Institutional Review Board (IRB).
+Fig. 1 shows sample images along with annotated objects and head pose directions.

+The instructions given to the subjects was to "watch and enjoy" the pictures in a free-viewing paradigm.
+Note that like any free-viewing experiment, although no task was given, we cannot claim to know the cognitive agenda of the subjects.
+Please refer to Borji, Parks, and Itti (2014) for more details on this dataset.
+This dataset was randomly divided into 10 folds (n = 20 images) for cross validation, where each fold was considered the test set, and the remaining 9 groups were treated as the training set.
+While this dataset has faces in every image, they are situated in real, complex scenes, where less than 1 in 3 fixations land on a head, and less than 1 in 6 fixations leave a head region.
 This places an upper bound on how much improvement head related information can provide in improving fixation prediction.